johnbillion/wp-json-schemas/readme.md

 * WordPress REST API responses such as those from `/wp/v2/posts`, `/wp/v2/categories`, and `/wp/v2/users`
 * Various property types and values of both

-The schemas in this library are used directly to generate [the TypeScript definitions provided by the `wp-types` package](https://www.npmjs.com/package/wp-types).
+The schemas in this library are used to generate [the WordPress TypeScript definitions provided by the `wp-types` package](https://www.npmjs.com/package/wp-types).

 ## What's included?